Prince Bishops : Two Kings in England

 Northumbria partitioned : Northumberland and Durham

 Despite the murder of Bishop Walter, the Conqueror’s son, King William Rufus decided to continue with his father’s policy towards Northumbria.
 Walcher’s successor, Bishop William St Carileph (1081-1096), was thus also given the powers of Earl.
-This time however, the powers were confined only to that part of Northumbria south of the Rivers Tyne and Derwent, an area which became known as the `County Palatine of Durham’.
+This time however, the powers were confined primarily to that part of Northumbria south of the Rivers Tyne and Derwent, an area which became known as the ‘County Palatine of Durham’ or Bishopric of Durham.

 The Prince Bishops and their powers